morganstanley/testplan/doc/en/multitest.rst

 An example implementation of custom test lister can be seen :ref:`here <example_multitest_listing_custom>`.

-If the lister provide, name and description it can be used to extend the ``--info`` commandline parameter and the lister can be selected from the commandline.
+Listers can be registered to be used with the ``--info`` commandline parameter the same way as the built in listers.

-The class should provide:
+The custom lister class should provide:

 * it's name either setting the :py:attr:`NAME <testplan.testing.listing.BaseLister.NAME>` or override the :py:meth:`name() <testplan.testing.listing.BaseLister.name>` method.
 This should be an Enum name like ``NAME_FULL``.